Jessica Alba: 2007–2010: Romantic comedies

-While Alba did not have any film release in 2009, five high-profile films released throughout 2010 featured her in significant roles.
+While Alba did not have any film releases in 2009, five high-profile films released throughout 2010 featured her in significant roles.
 Her first role in the year was that of a prostitute in The Killer Inside Me, an adaptation of the book of the same name, opposite Kate Hudson and Casey Affleck, which premiered at the Sundance Film Festival to polarized reactions from critics.
 Her next film was the romantic comedy Valentine's Day, in which she played the girlfriend of a florist as part of a long ensemble cast consisting of Jessica Biel, Bradley Cooper, Taylor Lautner and Julia Roberts, among others.
 Despite negative reviews, the film was a commercial success, with a worldwide gross of US$216.5 million.
 In the action film Machete, Alba reunited with director Robert Rodriguez, taking on the role of an immigration officer torn between enforcing the law and doing what is popular in the eyes of her family.
 Machete made over US$44 million globally.

 The drama An Invisible Sign of My Own, which Alba filmed in late 2008, premiered at the Hamptons Film Festival.
 In it, she portrayed a painfully withdrawn young woman.
 Her last 2010 film was the comedy Little Fockers, in which she played an extrovert drug representative, reuniting with Robert De Niro, who was also in Machete.
 Despite negative reviews from critics, the film grossed over US$310 million worldwide.
 For all her 2010 roles, she received a Razzie Award for Worst Supporting Actress.

-2011–present: Action and independent media productions
+2011–present: action and independent media productions

 In 2011, Alba worked for the third time with Robert Rodriguez in the film Spy Kids: All the Time in the World, portraying a retired spy who is called back into action.
 To bond with her new stepchildren, she invites them along.
 The film paled at the box office in comparison to the previous films in the franchise, but was still a moderate success, taking in US$85 million around the globe.
 Alba next appeared with Adam Scott, Richard Jenkins, Jane Lynch, Mary Elizabeth Winstead, and Catherine O'Hara in the comedy A.C.O.D.
 (2013), portraying what the Washington Post described as a "fellow child of divorce", with whom Scott's character "almost cheats on" her girlfriend.
 ScreenRant critic Ben Kendrick wrote: "[Winstead] and [Alba] also deliver in their contributions – though both of their characters are mainly designed to be mirrors for Carter to examine his own life and choices."
 A.C.O.D. received a limited theatrical run in North America.
 In 2013, Alba also made her voice acting debut in the moderately successful animated film Escape from Planet Earth.